Skip to main content

 Note

 This best practice guide uses Hyperproof's default control health calculations.
-It's possible to customize your organization's control health, however, it's only recommended to do so if the default settings do not suit your organization's needs!
+It's possible to customize your organization's control health, however, it's only recommended if the default settings do not suit your organization's needs!
 See Customizing your program's health.

 Control health statuses